hitendrapal-gemini/copilot_demo_todo_app/doc/module3and5.md

 - "Add user authentication."

 #### ✅ Good Prompt Examples
-- "Add user authentication to the Flask app:
+- "#codebase Add user authentication to the Flask app:
   - Use Flask-Login.
   - Add login and logout routes.
   - Protect the dashboard so only logged-in users can access it.
   - Show the logged-in user’s name in the navbar."

-#### Demo (on `feature/mega-prompt` branch)
+#### Demo (on `module-5-prompting` branch)
 - **Task:** Add authentication.
 - **Prompt:**
-  *"Add user authentication using Flask-Login.
+  *" #codebase Add user authentication using Flask-Login.
 Implement login/logout routes, protect the dashboard, and display the user’s name in the navbar."*

 #### Reflective Questions
 - What are the risks of very long prompts?